manugarri/Reddit-Recommendation-Engine/README.md

 **Implementation of a Recommendation Engine for Reddit**

-**You can check how I built this app in [my blog post]http://blog.manugarri.com/building-a-recommendation-engine-for-reddit-part-1/()**
+**You can check how I built this app in http://blog.manugarri.com/building-a-recommendation-engine-for-reddit-part-1/()**

 ###HOWTO